Pokemon Type Matchup & Weakness Calculator

 Extremely effective

-Why Use a Weakness Calculator?
+Why Use a Type Matchup & Weakness Calculator?

 Memorizing every type interaction is tough, especially with dual types.
-A Pokémon weakness calculator removes the guesswork.
-Whether you're building a VGC team, climbing the ladder on Showdown, or just playing through Scarlet & Violet, knowing your team's vulnerabilities is key to victory.
+A Pokémon type matchup and weakness calculator removes the guesswork.
+Whether you're building a VGC team, climbing the ladder on Showdown, or playing through Pokémon Champions or Scarlet & Violet, knowing your team's vulnerabilities is key to victory.

 How to Use This Tool